softplus/esp8266-wifi-timing/README.md

 The last variant ("P"; similar to the second-last one) is the one that's overall the fastest, with a median time from start to publishing 5 MQTT topics of 188ms (stddev: 334ms).

 The MQTT portion of variant "P" (connecting to server, publishing topics) has a median time of 19ms (p90: 25ms, stddev: 290ms!).
 Without doing an IP/port pre-connection (variant "Q"), the total median time goes to 190ms (p90: 278ms, stddev: 257ms), so the IP pre-connection does not save much.
 Using the hostname instead of IP address (requiring a DNS lookup; variant "R"), the total time goes to median 202ms (p90 840ms, stddev 410ms), so caching the IP address is a good idea.

+## Anecdotes

+The weird & wonderful:

+* `persistent()` is [disabled by default](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/generic-class.html#persistent) in the ESP SDK for wifi.
+I suspect because of flash wear?
+YOLO.
+* Platformio uses ancient ESP8266 Non-OS SDKs -- the Arduino libraries are much newer.
+[Issue filed in 2018](https://github.com/platformio/platform-espressif8266/issues/85).
+* Connecting with BSSID and channel (without `persistent(true)`), will result in scanning for a channel, and may use a different channel.
+This adds ca 900ms to the connection time.
+This is probably a bug.
+This is the configuration that most external mentions for speed optimization suggest, which is better than nothing, but still slower than it needs to be.
+* The ESP SDK code in [ESP8266WiFiSTA.cpp](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/ESP8266WiFiSTA.cpp#L123) shows how the connection is built, but you can't check the code for what actually happens.
+Howver, you can tell that using `persistent(true)` without specifying a BSSID will result in the persistent data not being used (despite having the BSSID too).
+* In the [code](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/ESP8266WiFiSTA.cpp#L195), you also see that `wifi_station_connect()` is called before setting the channel number.
+Does this mean the persistent channel is not used?
+Weird.
+* The debug output (see below) is the same for all connection types; it's useless to look at for speed optimizations.
+* The unclear difference between `persistent(true)` + connect with BSSID & channel imo suggest that future SDK versions may be different, and that ESP32 may handle this differently.
+It's unclear what `persistent(true)` actually does.
+Magic.

 ## ESP8266 Wifi debug output